jhrcook/bayesian-analysis-with-python_e2/04_generalized-linear-models.md

         }
     </style>
   <progress value='6000' class='' max='6000' style='width:300px; height:20px; vertical-align: middle;'></progress>
-  100.00% [6000/6000 00:33<00:00 Sampling 2 chains, 5 divergences]
+  100.00% [6000/6000 00:35<00:00 Sampling 2 chains, 1 divergences]
 </div>

-    Sampling 2 chains for 1_000 tune and 2_000 draw iterations (2_000 + 4_000 draws total) took 40 seconds.
+    Sampling 2 chains for 1_000 tune and 2_000 draw iterations (2_000 + 4_000 draws total) took 42 seconds.
-    There were 5 divergences after tuning.
+    There was 1 divergence after tuning.
 Increase `target_accept` or reparameterize.
-    The number of effective samples is smaller than 10% for some parameters.
+    The number of effective samples is smaller than 25% for some parameters.